Whiplash Chiropractor for an Injury after an Accident

 An experienced chiropractor at ChiroCare of Florida will work to reduce the inflammation in your neck first.
 The doctor may use hot/cold therapy and recommend the use of neck support for a short period of time.
 Spinal manipulation may also be an option for restoring your range of motion.
 Other treatment options could include ultrasound therapy, electrical stimulation, massage therapy and various stretches.

-Seek Medical Help for Whiplash as Soon as Possible
+Seek Medical Help from a Whiplash Chiropractor as Soon as Possible

 Your whiplash treatment plan will be based on the severity of your injury.